Predictia/AQUA/diagnostics/tropical_rainfall/README.md

 ## Output

 All output of the diagnostic is in the format of NetCDF or PDF.
-The paths to the repositories, where the diagnostic store the output, are

-path_to_netcdf: `/work/bb1153/b382267/tropical_rainfall_cicle3/NetCDF/*`

-path_to_pdf:    `/work/bb1153/b382267/tropical_rainfall_cicle3/PDF/*`
+Folder where to store the output can be specified by the user.

 ## Examples